 Halal Traveler Profile

+The ETC/WTO report notes that GCC travellers are mostly young and family-oriented, with large disposable incomes, and looking for high-quality accommodation, food and retail services.
 Here’s a look at some other interesting statistics about Halal Travelers from the 2016 International Travel Week Abu Dhabi.

 Accommodating Halal Travel Preferences